CopernicaMarketingSoftware/Documentation/Mailerq/5.7/personalization.md

 }
 ````

-If you use the above JSON data for your mail, you can use inside the "from"
-and "to" address, the subject line, and inside the text and HTML versions
+If you use the above JSON data for your mail, you can use these variables inside the "from" and "to" address, the subject line, and inside the text and HTML versions
-of your email these variables.
+of your email.

 ````mime
 From: {$ourname} <info@example.org>